Master English 60 ECTS

 Sustainable and Safe Food Production Master

-The Master of Sustainable and Safe Food Production has a vocational dimension that the Master of Science programmes lack.
+The Master of Sustainable and Safe Food Production (60 ECTS) has a vocational dimension that the Master of Science programmes lack.
 In order to be enrolled in the programme at all, you must have at least two years of relevant work experience in addition to having a Bachelor degree.

 Master of Science